fetlife/help/02_profiles/09_does-fetlife-allow-multiple-profiles.md

      - Bypass a sitewide time out
 - Impostors - someone who is posing as another person.

-If you're ready to make a secondary profile and need help, check out [How do I make a secondary profile?](https://fetlife.com/help/how-do-i-make-a-secondary-profile).
+If you're ready to make a secondary or alternate profile and need help, check out "[How do I make a secondary profile?](https://fetlife.com/help/how-do-i-make-a-secondary-profile)".